keeblerguy/holiday-manager-project/README.md

 The current year is the year that you decide to utilize this project.

 The Jupyter Notebook that is included was where I tested the code to ensure that it was working.

+The image attachment is a flowchart that I created to show how the menu navigation should work along with a flowchart explanation where I go more in depth of how the menu should work.